wngh1212/AWS-Web-Service-Deployment-and-Load-Testing-Project/README.md

 *  This project provided hands-on experience in the end-to-end process of cloud service deployment, monitoring, and performance tuning.
 *  The key takeaway is that the goal of testing isn't just to measure performance, but to **find and eliminate system bottlenecks**.
 * It became clear that performance optimization goes beyond code.  **Infrastructure configuration**, like tuning Nginx, is equally critical for a stable service.
-*  Further testing was constrained by AWS Free Tier limits. prometheus configure file
+*  Further testing was constrained by AWS Free Tier limits. <br>
+prometheus configure file
 ```
 # my global config